snap-stanford/snap-python/doc/source/reference/GenPrefAttach.rst

 - PUNGraph
 	An undirected graph representing the power-law degree distribution.

-Barabasi-Albert model of scale-free graphs.
-The graph has power-law degree distribution.
+The function implements a Barabasi-Albert model of scale-free graphs and generates graphs with a power-law degree distribution.
 See: Emergence of scaling in random networks by Barabasi and Albert.
 URL: http://arxiv.org/abs/cond-mat/9910332

 The following example shows how to use :func:`GenPrefAttach`::